Shark Tank: New set (2017–present)

 The ninth season of the show premiered on October 1, 2017, with guest shark Richard Branson. and a new, modern-looking set, Eames Lounge Chairs, penthouse views of a city, infinity pool, glass staircase to an upstairs lounge, and more space.
 The tenth season of Shark Tank subtitled "Decade of Dreams" premiered on October 7, 2018.
 The first episode of the 10th season marked the show's landmark 200th episode.

 On February 5, 2019, ABC announced at the TCA press tour that Shark Tank will return for an eleventh season, which premiered on September 29, 2019.
 On May 21, 2020, ABC renewed the series for a twelfth season, which premiered on October 16, 2020.
 On May 13, 2021, ABC renewed the series for a thirteenth season, which premiered on October 8, 2021.
 On May 13, 2022, ABC renewed the series for a fourteenth season, which premiered on September 23, 2022, with a first ever live episode.
 On May 16, 2023, ABC renewed the series for a fifteenth season, which premiered on September 29, 2023.

 On November 27, 2023, Mark Cuban revealed that he would be leaving Shark Tank following the show's sixteenth season.
 On May 10, 2024, ABC officially renewed the series for a sixteenth season, which premiered on October 18, 2024.
 During the season, frequent guest shark Daniel Lubetzky was promoted to one of the main sharks.
 On May 9, 2025, ABC renewed the series for a seventeenth season, which premiered on September 24, 2025.

+On May 12, 2026, ABC renewed the series for an eighteenth season, which is expected to premiere in fall 2026.
+Six days later, it was announced that, starting with season 18, the show will move production from Los Angeles, California to Atlanta, Georgia.

 Production

-Shark Tank is produced by Mark Burnett and based on the format Dragons' Den, which originated in 2001 with the Japanese show, Tigers of Money.
-Shark Tank, however, more closely resembles the format of the British version of Dragons' Den, which premiered in 2005.
+Shark Tank is produced by Mark Burnett and based on the format of the British TV show Dragons' Den, which premiered in 2005 and is itself based on the original Japanese version, Tigers of Money, which began in 2001.

 The show initially required each contestant to sign an agreement with Finnmax, the producer of Shark Tank, promising Finnmax the option of taking a "2% royalty" or "5% equity stake" in the contestant's business venture.
 However, in October 2013, this requirement was repealed by the network, retroactively, due to pressure from panel member Mark Cuban.
 Cuban felt the requirement would lower the quality of the entrepreneurs, as savvy investors would be wary of trading away a portion of their company just for appearing on the show.
 A number of potential entrepreneurs had declined to participate in the show for this reason.